Leahcerinich/expressApp/README.md

 # to build this app you need to nodemon run dev

-# there's node modules folder and a .gitignore foler
+# there's node modules folder and a .gitignore folder